1996Aurel/HLoG-VBGMM/README.md

 ## Dataset:

-* six three-dimensional MRI acquired at 30-micron isotropic resolution from 4 patients.
+The dataset consists of six three-dimensional MRI acquired at 30-micron isotropic resolution, obtained from healthy portions of 6 nephroctomy samples from 4 distinct patients.

+The images can be downloaded at: (add link)

 ## Run the model: